ni/nilrt/README.md

     These scripts are also a good source for understanding the steps to build a package feed manually.
 Note that if you are building package feeds *manually*, you must bitbake the special `package-index` target before using the feed.

-    * ##### Building the cross-compile toolchain
-        One of these pipelines can build the cross-compile toolchain.
-By default, it builds for x86_64 Linux hosts.

-        ```bash
-        bash ../scripts/pipelines/build.toolchain.sh
-        ```

-        During the build, a script is generated at `$BUILDDIR/tmp-glibc/deploy/sdk`, with a name like `oecore-x86_64-core2-64-toolchain-9.2.sh`.
-The script is a self-extracting archive, and can be copied to and executed on an appropriate host system to install the toolchain.

 7. #### Building various images

     **NOTE** You must build packagefeed-ni-core and package-index first to build images.